gitcyco/todo-mvc-auth-local-1/README.md

 # Introduction

-## A Simple Ticket Management App that is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+A Simple Ticket Management App that is built using the MVC Architecture, we have also implemented "authorization" so users can sign up, customize & personalize the app.

 ---